Principal = {

 }Templating

 Some mechanisms support templating using Golang Text Templates.
-Templates can act on all objects described above (Principal, Subject, Outputs, Request, Payload and Values).
-Which exactly are supported is mechanism specific.
+Templates can act on the objects described above — which exactly are available is documented at each mechanism’s configuration reference.

 To ease the usage, all sprig functions, except env and expandenv, as well as the following functions are available:

-Imagine, we have a POST request for the URL https://foobar.baz/zab?foo=bar, with a header X-Foo set to bar value, for which heimdall was able to identify a subject consisting of a single "default" principal with ID=foo and which Attributes contain an entry email: foo@bar, then you can generate a JSON object with this information with the following template:
+Imagine we have a POST request for the URL https://foobar.baz/zab?foo=bar, with a header X-Foo set to bar, for which heimdall was able to identify a subject consisting of a single "default" principal with ID=foo and Attributes containing an entry email: foo@bar.
+The following template generates a JSON object from this information:

 {